…and all you need to know about them

 If diamonds are a girl’s best friend, then the rest of the gemstones make extraordinary acquaintances.
 Our relationship with precious gems seems timeless; humans have always loved to decorate themselves.
 We have long been drawn in by the sparkle and allure of gemstones and have prized them highly.
 Most of us also feel an affinity towards a particular stone, whether it be our birthstone, or a favourite for personal or aesthetic reasons.
 But what is it that makes gemstones just so special?
 And what gives particular value to specific stones?
 In hope to find the answers let’s have a closer examination of the most important gemstones.

-We already know that gemstones can be exquisitely beautiful, but that is not the only thing which gives them value.
+We already know that gemstones can be exquisitely beautiful, from vintage diamond studs to antique sapphire rings, but that is not the only thing which gives them value.
 Rareness and hardness are also contributing factors to finding your perfect stone.
 It is difficult to create an objective scale of value for gemstones; their value can be personal and objective.
 It really all depends on what you are looking for.
 There are however, some factors that we can use to figure out the value of certain stones…

 Carat weight is perhaps the main consideration.
 The price of a gemstone rises quickly in relation to an increase in carat weight.
 For example, if a 0.5 carat diamond were to fetch £250 that would make the cost £500 per carat.
 Whereas if a similar quality diamond weighed 2 carats it could fetch a much higher price, say £4,000, making the price per carat £2,000.
 This disproportionate increase in price per carat is one of the reasons why large diamond solitaire rings are of such high value.